FALLOUT ⭐⭐⭐⭐⭐| The Four ♐Horsemen of the Apocalypse

 Jonathan Nolan’s vision, channeled through Cinematographer Stuart Dryburgh and his team, was shot on film, with the Wasteland scenes shot on location in America and Namibia.

 The Wasteland camera work was inspired by spaghetti western tropes in general and from The Good, the Bad, and the Ugly specifically.
-The extreme long shots and closeups not only fit the period, but also remind us that it is a western in style—which again brings us back to the Sagittarius archetype.
+The extreme long shots and closeups not only fit the period, but also remind us that it is a western in style, which again brings us back to the Sagittarius archetype (I am almost there).

 Sound